 Sacroiliac Joint Pain

 If pain improves 50% or greater at the time of a sacroiliac (SI) joint injection then your pain may be due to the SI joint.
 If this test doesn’t identify your pain then testing to see if the pain from the SI joint is “posterior mediated” or travels along the posterior sensory nerves is tested by performing a L5 medial branch block and a Sacral 1/2/3 lateral branch block.
 If this test is positive then it is repeated to rule out a false positive result and if both tests are positive then either an ablation or endoscopic nerve transection is performed.
 An endoscopic nerve transection should theoretically provide longer pain relief than a rhizotomy.

-If you have one of these conditions and would like to discuss your situation, schedule a free MRI consultation today and explore your pain-relief options.
+If you have one of these conditions and would like to discuss your situation, schedule an MRI consultation today and explore your pain-relief options.